 The same guidance will also probably work for other baked goods, like cookies, cookie crumb crusts, and the like (although amounts may vary according to total amount of flour used; keep it proportional).
 If you don’t eat chocolate and have been looking for a good zucchini bread, just use 3 cups of flour mix, skip the cocoa, and add 2 more teaspoons of cinnamon.
-The original bread is still very good.
+(See the complete Classic Zucchini Bread recipe.)
+The original bread is still very, very good.

 Next, this is a recipe that previously contained gluten.
 I simple replaced the all-purpose flour with a gluten-free flour mix and added some xanthan gum for binding.
 I often skip xanthan gum in recipes, but I think it’s needed in this one.
 When figuring out how much xanthan gum to add to a recipe, I usually add ½ tsp per cup of flour used.
 At ½ tsp per cup of flour, that would mean 1 tsp of xanthan gum.
 But, I used 1 ½ teaspoons.
 Why?
 Remember the cocoa powder had replaced part of the flour amount, so I added another ½ tsp for that as well, with the final amount of xanthan gum being 1 ½ teaspoons.
 (FYI—I’ve read that a higher proportion of xanthan gum is needed when making yeast breads, but I have no experience in that area.)

 If you want to attempt to convert one of your old recipes to gluten free, make these changes and see how it goes.
 (Note: The only recipes that I’ve not been able to “convert” using this method are recipes for waffles and pancakes.
 I’ve made successful versions of both, but they usually require different measurements and different flours and flour mixes.
-Buckwheat flour is the easiest to use, but I now have a sensitivity to that.)
-Of course, if you are a gfe reader who knows that you don’t need to eat gluten free, just use your traditional all-purpose flour mix and omit the xanthan gum.
+Buckwheat flour is the easiest to use, but I also have a sensitivity to that.)

 - 3 eggs